Q: What is “Frame It Yourself” all about, anyhow?

 The best and most honest way for us to price your project is for you to bring in the art to be framed and select what you’d like to have around it.
 That way, we can verify the size of

 few recommendations if given the opportunity.

-Lastly, you will get a written estimate that you can take and shop around to other stores for a better price.
+Lastly, upon request, you can get a written estimate that you can take and shop around to other stores for a better price.
 We’re confident that you’ll come back when you see what

 other stores charge for their products and services.**

-*The estimate you receive does not provide detailed information on the materials.
-Some shops do price-matching, which is good for you, but isn't it better in the long run to go
+**The estimate you receive does not provide detailed information on the materials.
+Some shops do price-matching, which might be good for you, but isn't it better in the long run to go

 with a shop that doesn't require proof of lower prices to give you a good deal?

 Q: Can I bring in my own materials and work there in the shop?

-A: Due to business liability, we can not allow materials that weren't purchased in the shop to be worked on here.
+A: Unfortunately, no. Due to business liability, we can not allow materials that weren't purchased in the shop to be worked on here.
 It's unfortunate that we have to take this position,

 but our liability with other parties' property is not something that can be waived, at least not in the eyes of the law.
 If you received this service in the past from the previous owner,

 please understand that this is a new owner, with a different perspective regarding business law.
 We can do the work for you, though, and might be able to work out a discounted labor

 Q: Will you cut down this frame I bought from another store?